Most of us know what it’s like to feel stressed, but it’s not easy to pin down exactly what stress means.

 Download our information publication: Understanding Stress

-We've put together helpful information, tips and useful organisations to help your someone you love better understand stress.
+We've put together helpful information, tips and useful organisations to help you or someone you love better understand stress.
 Download your copy below.
 For more information on mental health problems and other support, check out the SAMH Information Service.

 This resource explains what stress is, what might cause it and how it can affect you.
 It includes information about ways you can help yourself and how to get support.